hidrees/wave-tumblog/README.md

 ## Instructions

 1. This is what you have to add in the HTML for the “Posted by” section to appear at the bottom of the post.
-This has to be added after your posts content
+This has to be added after your post's content

                 <div class="author">
                     <div class="authorportrait"><img src="https://sample-photo-url.jpg" /></div>